You want to grow your revenue. Who doesn’t?

 Product Pins take shoppers directly to the relevant product page when they click the link.

-They essentially create a catalog out of your products and make it easy for people to make quick purchases because they no longer have to scroll endlessly through your store.
+They essentially create a catalogue out of your products and make it easy for people to make quick purchases because they no longer have to scroll endlessly through your store.

 How to use Product Pins